gamingdoom/nordvpn-pkgbuild/README.md

 # nordvpn-pkgbuild
- A PKGBUILD and .install for nordvpn
+ A PKGBUILD and .install for nordvpn on arch linux

 # How Do I install?
 In A Terminal, git clone this repo